jojobautistaum/html-generator-team/README.md

   Thank you for using my app.

-  For further question, please reachout to me in my GitHub profile: https://github.com/jojobautistaum
+  You may also reachout to me in my GitHub profile: https://github.com/jojobautistaum